How Does a UAD Designation Identify a Trust?

 - The trust was formed by an instrument dated February 17, 2018.

 It means just the opposite when the term “U/D/T” or “UDT” appears in a trust instrument.
-UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same person.
+UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same people.
 The grantor maintains control over the assets he has placed into the trust, and he can only do this if the trust is revocable.

 A Word About Testamentary Trusts